-So, you are either considering or have submitted a Design Studio (custom) project.
+So, you are either considering or have submitted a Custom Programming project.
 Software development projects are often complicated and require careful planning.
-An important consideration that is often overlooked when planning for a DS type project is who represents the Project Manager for your desired project completion.
+An important consideration that is often overlooked when planning for a Custom Programming type project is who represents the Project Manager for your desired project completion.
 Think of a project manager as being responsible for knowing the who, what, when and why of a software development process, and for keeping all applicable parties informed.
 Depending upon the project scope, objectives and 3rd party vendor(s) potentially engaged, this process can sometimes be a challenging process.
 In most cases, a key to a successful project development process is to correctly identify the software project roles and responsibilities associated with your project.

 Who will assume the primary project manager responsibility?

-1. If your custom project entails working directly with CU*Answers (no 3rd party vendor solution is required), and CU*Answers has been contracted to perform primary DS project design/ specs., programming development, QC testing and other management responsibilities, CU*Answers will assume the role of Project Manager and will take a primary lead in communicating directly with client as various milestones are completed (a 100% CU*A responsibility).
+1. If your custom project entails working directly with CU*Answers (no 3rd party vendor solution is required), and CU*Answers has been contracted to perform primary Custom Programming project design/specs., programming development, QC testing and other management responsibilities, CU*Answers will assume the role of Project Manager and will take a primary lead in communicating directly with client as various milestones are completed (a 100% CU*A responsibility).

-2. If during the project bid/ authorization process, it is defined that your CU will assume a direct responsibility for completing various DS project development steps (specs. design, programming development, QC testing, documentation writing, on-going management, etc.), your CU will be responsible for working closely with CU*A to ensure a mutual level of on-going communication is maintained throughout the project development process (a 50% client, 50% CU*A responsibility).
+2. If during the project bid/authorization process, it is defined that your CU will assume a direct responsibility for completing various Custom Programming project development steps (specs. design, programming development, QC testing, documentation writing, on-going management, etc.), your CU will be responsible for working closely with CU*Answers to ensure a mutual level of on-going communication is maintained throughout the project development process (a 50% client, 50% CU*Answers responsibility).

-3. This is the one for which the greatest project mgt. oversight/ coordination is required – (and typically gets confusing) … if your DS project involves a 3rd party vendor interaction/ solution, the primary project management and coordination responsibility lies directly with the 3rd party vendor and CU for ensuring various steps are performed and communicating w/ CU*Answers to keep us informed.
+3. This is the one for which the greatest project management oversight and coordination is required – (and typically gets confusing) … if your Custom Programming project involves a 3rd party vendor interaction/solution, the primary project management and coordination responsibility lies directly with the 3rd party vendor and CU for ensuring various steps are performed and communicating with CU*Answers to keep us informed.
 The reason for this is because the desired end result is to offer a 3rd party vendor solution, for which CU*Answers typically has little control over or relationship with.
-CU*Answers is simply a conduit for helping provide various the linkage required for CU*BASE to interact with a 3rd party vendor solution as defined (a 100% client/ vendor responsibility).
+CU*Answers is simply a conduit for helping provide various the linkage required for CU*BASE to interact with a 3rd party vendor solution as defined (a 100% client/vendor responsibility).

 To summarize, our experience has demonstrated over time that the key to a project’s success often correlates directly to a clear and effective communication strategy between the parties via an effective project management effort.

-We look forward to working closely with you on you Design Studio initiative!
+We look forward to working closely with you on you Custom Programming initiative!